GLOBAL MARKETS-Shares lose footing, oil marches on

 "We have got PMIs improving but you would expect that because lockdowns are being eased.
 They are still rubbish, they are just less rubbish than they were in April."

+In the bond markets, traders were still trying to digest the latest glut of debt to pay for governments' coronavirus support programme.
+The U.S. auctioned $20 billion of 20-year debt for the first time since 1986 on Wednesday.

-Italy and Spain's government borrowing costs also rose slightly as bond market investors waited for bond sales from both and for more details on a proposed 500 billion euro ($550 billion) EU coronavirus recovery fund.
+Italy had sold roughly the same by lunchtime and Spain said it will need to raise almost 100 billion euros more than planned .
+That could make this week's proposed 500 billion euro ($550 billion) EU coronavirus recovery fund even more helpful.

-The Franco-German driven plan would push the bloc in the direction of joint financing but has been met with resistance from a number of other northern European countries who want the aid to be in the form of loans to be repaid rather than grants.
+The Franco-German driven plan would push the bloc in the direction of joint financing but has seen resistance from a number of other northern European countries who want the aid to be in the form of loans to be repaid rather than grants.

 The 10-year BTP yield was up 1.1 basis points at 1.64% IT10YT=RR, not far from the 1.59% low it touched on Tuesday, while Spanish yields rose 2.4 bps at 0.73% ES10YT=RR